Translate into the Language of your choice

 Rom 11:33 O the depth of the riches both of the wisdom and knowledge of God! how unsearchable are his judgments, and his ways past finding out!

-Several scriptures are utilized in various contexts beyond their most straightforward interpretations.
+Several scriptures are used in various contexts, often beyond their most literal interpretations.

 Isa 55:8 For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD.